 If you applied for STEM OPT before your current OPT expires, you can continue to work while your STEM OPT application is pending, until a final decision is made on your application or it has been pending 180 days with the US Citizenship and Immigration Services, whichever comes first.

 Read all the steps in this process carefully.
 Once you've done that, download and complete the OGS Request for STEM OPT form.
 Make sure you have also reported your employer and address information to our OPT reporting form.
 Then gather and prepare all the items you need for your STEM OPT application.
+Each document you print for your application should be single sided.

 Print out and sign the STEM OPT Application Cover Letter along with a completed Request for STEM OPT form and bring copies (not originals) of all of your STEM OPT application materials (see step 1) to the OGS reception desk.
 If you are living outside of the New York area or are unable to come to the office, email your entire application along with this form to email@example.com.
 If you are a graduate of the NYU Tandon School of Engineering and are unable to come to the office, email your entire application with this form to firstname.lastname@example.org.